paritytech/substrate-contracts-node/README.md

 Once the node template is running locally, you can connect to it with frontends like [Contracts UI](https://contracts-ui.substrate.io/#/?rpc=ws://127.0.0.1:9944) or [Polkadot-JS Apps](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) and interact with your chain.

-## How to synchronize with Substrate
+## How to upgrade to new Polkadot release

 - [ ] Check Substrate's [`node-template`](https://github.com/paritytech/substrate/commits/master/bin/node-template)
-      for new commits since the last time someone synchronized this repository with Substrate.
-The commit hash of the last sync is mentioned in this readme.
+      for new commits between the new polkadot release branch and the one this repository is currently synced with.
+      The current branch is mentioned in this readme.
 - [ ] Apply each commit that happened in this `node-template` folder since the last sync.
 - [ ] Check commits for [`pallet-contracts`](https://github.com/paritytech/substrate/tree/master/frame/contracts)
       since the last time someone synchronized this repository with Substrate in order to not miss any important changes.
-- [ ] Execute `cargo update -p pallet-contracts` for this repository.
+- [ ] Execute `diener -s --branch my_polkadot_release_branch` and then `cargo update -p pallet-contracts` for this repository.
 The specific crate which is mentioned here is actually not important: since Substrate uses git references for its Substrate dependencies it means that once one package is updated all are.
 - [ ] Increment the minor version number in `node/Cargo.toml` and `runtime/Cargo.toml`.